Next Start

 Obtain Additional Certifications

-One of the top certifications that employers look for is an Automotive Service Excellence (ASE) certification.
+One of the top certifications that employers look for is Automotive Service Excellence (ASE) certification.
 It shows that you’re highly qualified and have the expertise and skills necessary to work on diesel engines.

 Another way to increase your value as an employee and your earning potential is through specialized training, like the Manufacturer-Specific Advanced Training (MSAT) programs available to UTI students who have completed the Diesel Technology program.11